Bank of Amsterdam: Eighteenth century

-In the period 1726–1751, the mint houses produced silver ducatons bearing the monogram of the VOC.
 In 1729, Dutch traders were allowed in a neighborhood of Canton, then eight, later Thirteen Factories.
 Despite some restrictions, silver continued to drive trade through its popularity in Europe.
 This, combined with a high demand for Chinese tea, silk, cotton, and Chinese ceramics, created chronic trade deficits for European governments, which were forced to risk silver deficits to supply merchants in Asia.
 Between 1736 and 1745, the VOC borrowed almost f 50 million from the bank.
 The Wisselbank proved to be one of the most important sources for cash requirements in Asia.
 In the mid-eighteenth century 85 percent of VOC precious metal (gold and silver) went to India.
-This reduced the remaining amount in Europe.
-The Bank of Amsterdam has for these many years past been the great warehouse of Europe for bullion, for which the receipts are very seldom allowed to expire, or, as they express it, to fall to the bank, as Adam Smith wrote.
-According Nicholas Magens the French and the Dutch gave more gold for silver than their neighbors.
+This reduced the amount remaining in Europe.
+"The Bank of Amsterdam has for these many years past been the great warehouse of Europe for bullion, for which the receipts are very seldom allowed to expire, or, as they express it, to fall to the bank" as Adam Smith wrote.
+According to Nicholas Magens, the French and the Dutch gave more gold for silver than their neighbors.

-Copies of Dutch ducats secretly minted in multi-million copies at the Saint Petersburg Mint became widely known from 1735.
+Forged Dutch ducats secretly minted in their millions at the Saint Petersburg Mint became widely known from 1735.
 In 1746, the mint masters asked for strict measures to be taken with regard to all the bad small coins (or change); they were supported by the bankers and cashiers.
 In 1747, and 1750, Maria Theresa reduced the metal content of all her coins.
-The commissioners sanctioned by the decree of 27 June 1749, the private trade in specie, and even ordered that the regulation of the values of the coins had to be fixed by commercial agreement.
-From 1750, Frederick the Great attracted precious metals, used for producing Prussian thaler with a reduced silver content, Friedrich d'or and fake coins in an attempt to compete with the Austrian and Dutch trade coin.
+The commissioners sanctioned, by the decree of 27 June 1749, the private trade in specie, and even ordered that the regulation of the values of the coins had to be fixed by commercial agreement.
+From 1750, Frederick the Great attracted precious metals, used for producing Prussian thalers with a reduced silver content, Friedrich d'or and fake coins in an attempt to compete with the Austrian and Dutch trade coin.
 The silver required for the minting of inferior money was largely obtained from Amsterdam and Hamburg.
 The mint masters in Prussia imported each year 100–200 tons of silver throughout the Seven Years' War, which was paid for in Amsterdam mainly by bills of exchange, and in Hamburg by Kriegsgeld."
-Part of it was used to mint 40 million new coins, which were put into circulation in Saxony, Silesia, but also in Hungary, Poland, Lituania and Courland.
+Part of it was used to mint 40 million new coins, which were put into circulation in Saxony and Silesia, but also in Hungary, Poland, Lithuania and Courland.
 In 1754, Ferdinand VI of Spain prohibited the circulation in America of all money coined in Spain; no doubt exchanging coins became an art.

 In 1755, Essay on the Nature of Trade in General was published twenty years after the death of the author Richard Cantillon.

-After hundred years the annual production of silver doubled between 1761–1780, according to William Arthur Shaw.